Skip to content

 • Deep integration with htmx

-• Easily create reusable backend and frontend components, compatible with Storybook
+• Easily create reusable backend and frontend components

-• Build frontend components using Web Components, Alpine.js, Stimulus and more.
+• Build frontend components using Web Components, Alpine.js, React and more.
 Mix technologies at will.

 • Component library based on daisyUI with icons from Bootstrap Icons